rahul-goel/fused-ssim/README.md

 A natural extension of the 2D fused-ssim would be to load a 3D neighbourhood into shared memory (```sTile```).
 While on paper the fastest, this method is strongly limited by shared memory size constraints.
 It is possible to make it work by heavy reuse of the a single large array (see e.g [this kernel version](https://github.com/PaPieta/fused-ssim3D/blob/609a2f185be620cd4bda634b377c5c75f0af9b74/ssim3d.cu)), but the shared memory is still big enough to only enable a handful (often 1-3) blocks per SM, which in turn greatly affects latency hiding during memory access.
 With this approach, the acceleration was ~5x.

-An alternative approach is to:
+An alternative approach (implemented here) is to:
 1. Perform 2D Gaussian convolutions on each slice (similarly to the ssim2d architecture),
 2. Save intermediate results to global memory
 3. Make each thread calculate the Z axis convolution and final SSIM along the whole Z row (depth).

-The last part is achieved by loading appropriate memory into a ring buffer.
+The last part is achieved by loading appropriate data from global into a ring buffer.
 With each step, only a missing data point is loaded and the "center pixel" index adjusted.